Maintaining your home

 After working several years for Mr. Indestructible, I was totally indoctrinated into the durability context.
 I wrote a set of building specifications that could be used to “build” longevity into virtually any project and even built several homes this way.
 Many of these early specifications, such as the application of metal flashings to protect the tops of outdoor beams, later became best practices in the industry which I am very proud of.

 I liked building “hardened” homes but they were expensive to build and I soon recognized that even indestructible homes were not “maintenance free”.
-They would still have moving parts that would need adjustment and lubrication, filters that would need changing and accumulations of debris that would need cleaning.
+They would still have moving parts that would need adjustment and lubrication, filters that would need changing and accumulations of debris that would need cleaning. this meant maintaining your home could not be avoided.
 Sadly too, building one hardened home at a time was not going to have a very big effect on the world.
 So I gave up the quest to build the maintenance-free home but kept all the accumulated knowledge I had gained.

 Somehow I wanted to affect a bigger market.
 A way had to be found to help more homes and more homeowners.
 I didn’t have a clue how to make that happen.